The way health systems and services are designed and delivered places high health literacy demands on people, families and whānau.

 A framework for health literacy in Aotearoa New Zealand

-In 2015, the Ministry of Health published a framework for health literacy to address some of the systemic issues creating barriers to health literacy.
+The framework for health literacy aims to address some of the systemic issues creating barriers to health literacy.

 “Because of the way health systems are organised, individuals and whānau can often face a series of demands on their health literacy ...
 A health-literate health system reduces these demands on people and builds the health literacy skills of its workforce, and the individuals and whānau who use its services.
 It provides high quality services that are easy to access and navigate and gives clear and relevant health messages so that everyone living in New Zealand can effectively manage their own health, keep well and live well.”

 The Ministry of Health developed the framework because it is committed to a health system that enables everyone living in Aotearoa New Zealand to live well and keep well.
 Building health literacy is an important part of this, and the framework outlines expectations for the health system, health organisations and all the health workforce to take action that: